couto-j/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 A mrege conflict is an error when attempting to merge one branch into another.
 It could happen because a colleague edited the same file on the same lines as you did, or because someone has deleted a file that you've modified, for example.

+Change is here: I feel like a tech master learning all this stuff already.
+Can't wait for week 2!